JOP - Java Optimized Processor

 • Simulation of the main memory

 Jopa generates various mem_xxx.dat files that are read by the simulation.
-The JVM that is generated with jopsim.bat assumes the Java application preloaded in the main memory. jop2dat generates a memory initialization file from the Java application file (package_App.jop) that is read by the simulation of the main memory (sim_memory.vhd).
+The JVM that is generated with jopsim.bat assumes that the Java application is preloaded in the main memory. jop2dat generates a memory initialization file from the Java application file (MainClass.jop) that is read by the simulation of the main memory (sim_memory.vhd).

 make sim